Angiesemerjian/cse15l-lab-reports/lab4.md

 ```
 The command `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` was two up in the history.
 After compiling the files, I used the command `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`, which was also two up in the history.

+These commands compile and run the java files.
+There are no more errors since we changed the syntax in the code.
 ![Image](Screen Shot 2024-05-22 at 7.17.50 PM.png)

 # Step 9 #